Introduction

 +--------------------------------------+---------------------+------------------+

-In this list, three IP adresses are already associated with a private
+In this list, three IP addresses are already associated with private

 contains the *None* value).
 If all IP addresses are used, then it is